DomNomNom/RocketBot/README.md

-# NomBot
+# NomBot for RLBot V4
-RLBot competition entry
+A conversion of DomNomNom's "NomBot" to RLBot V4